X16Community/x16-smc/doc/update-with-bad-bootloader-v2.md

 SMC reset procedure:
 - Power on the machine
-- Ensure that one end of the wire have good connection to GND, without touching anything else made of metal.
+- Ensure that one end of the wire has good connection to GND, without touching anything else made of metal.
 Make sure the other end does not touch anything.
 - While the first end is connected to GND, let the tip of the other end touch the reset pin of the SMC (bottom left).
 Make sure it only touches the reset pin and nothing else.
 This causes the SMC to reset, which also causes the PSU to power off, as if you had used the power button.
 - Disconnect the wire from the reset pin, and disconnect the other end from GND.